Nisarg221B/Notes/ION Day Prep.md

 - [ ] ION Form - details brainstorm.
 - [ ] HR standard questions
 - [ ] ION Group details
+	- **Do your research:** Read about the company and prepare basic points you can use for questions like, “Why do you want to work with us?”
 - [ ] SDLC -  **SDLC models** (Waterfall Model, Agile Model, Iterative Model, etc.)
 	-  he showed me **2 images** and asked me to draw some conclusions from them.
 Both the pictures primarily revolved around **SDLC concepts**.
 I explained my interpretation of them systematically and assertively and tackled every cross-question with good enthusiasm.